 Vermont Agency of Agriculture, Food & Markets: VAAFM runs the state’s Farm to School Grant Program, which, starting in 2017, has involved VGN as a support for VAAFM Farm to School Grantees.

-Vermont Department of Forest Parks and Recreation: Vermont Urban and Community Forestry Program funding for Fruit & Nut Tree grants
+Vermont Department of Forest Parks and Recreation: VGN partnered with Vermont Urban and Community Forestry (UCF) on the Vermont Fruit & Nut Tree Grant from 2022-24, with additional sponsorship from Branch Out Burlington!

 Vermont Department of Health: Vermont Department of Health’s SNAP (Supplemental Nutrition Assistance Program)-ED program supports our mobile classroom, bringing garden and nutrition education and resources around the state.